VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Related Work

-Over the past few decades, numerous attempts have been made to accurately locate vertebral landmarks on spine images.
-However, there has been limited research specifically focused on DXA imaging, especially for LSIs.
-Early efforts were primarily based on hand-crafted features.
-For example, Elmasri et al. \cite{k_elmasri} used 56 landmarks to train an active appearance model for localizing the lumbar region and the abdominal aorta in DXA LSIs.
-Chaplin et al. \cite{t_cootes} later trained a statistical model on Sagittal CT images using 30 landmarks to locate the lumbar vertebrae, which was then applied to DXA LSIs.
-Unfortunately, these methods showed limited success.
-Recently, deep learning-based approaches have gained popularity due to their superior performance over traditional methods.
-Sun et al. \cite{sun} introduced a multitask framework for VLL in Anterior-Posterior (AP) view X-ray images, while Wu et al. \cite{wu} proposed BoostNet, which achieved robust VLL by eliminating harmful outliers in the feature space.
+Recently, deep learning-based methods have emerged as the preferred approach, offering significantly improved accuracy and robustness compared to traditional hand-crafted feature techniques.
+Sun et al.~\cite{sun} developed a multitask framework for VLL in Anterior-Posterior (AP) view X-ray images, while Wu et al.~\cite{wu} proposed BoostNet, which achieved robust VLL by eliminating harmful outliers in the feature space.
 Yang et al. \cite{yang} developed a VLL framework based on heatmaps and incorporated a Markov Random Field model for refining landmarks.
-Payer et al. \cite{payer} proposed a CNN model that learns the spatial configuration of landmarks, improving robustness by eliminating the need for heatmap-based localization.
-Yi et al. \cite{yi} further advanced this by generating three outputs for landmark localization: center offset, corner offset, and heatmap-based center localization.
-Guo et al. \cite{guo} introduced a vertebra segmentation task using a key-point-based transformer architecture to capture the relationships between the global spine structure and local vertebrae.
+Payer et al.~\cite{payer} proposed a CNN-based model that learns the spatial configuration of landmarks, improving robustness by eliminating the need for heatmap-based localization.
+Yi et al.~\cite{yi} further advanced this by generating three outputs for landmark localization: center offset, corner offset, and heatmap-based center localization.
+Guo et al.~\cite{guo} introduced a vertebra segmentation task using a key-point-based transformer architecture to capture the relationships between the global spine structure and local vertebrae.
 Most recently, Huang et al. \cite{zixun} presented the NFDP model, a generative distribution prior-based model that significantly improved results in AP view X-ray images.
-However, most of this work has focused on X-Ray images.
-Apart from Elmasri et al. \cite{k_elmasri} and Chaplin et al. \cite{t_cootes}, the only deep learning-based model targeting DXA LSIs for landmark localization is by Ilyas et al. \cite{zaid}.
-Their proposed framework localized T12 to L5 vertebrae to generate IVGs that are essential for AAC 24 scoring, but was limited by a small dataset of 197 DXA images from a single Hologic machine.
-It also struggled to capture both local and global contexts.
+Recent studies have also explored anatomical-prior and transformer-based strategies for vertebral landmark localization and spinal deformity assessment in X-ray images, further highlighting the importance of incorporating global spinal context and anatomical consistency into landmark localization frameworks~\cite{batool2025transformer, yang2025anatomical}.